Effect of swimming mode on shielding of odor traces in turbulence: Results

-In this work, we demonstrate how the hydrodynamic fluctuations introduced by a collection of mesoscale swimmers interact with their own odor field in a turbulent flow.
-We focus on two prototype swimmer types, pusher-like and puller-like, and show that in both cases the hydrodynamic interactions effectively erase the group's odor trace downstream of the swimmers.
-Importantly, puller-type swimmers shield odor more efficiently than pusher-like swimmers.
-Moreover, the effect increases at relatively low turbulence and fast swimming, providing potentially relevant mechanisms for predator avoidance.
 Interestingly, filter-feeding organisms like clams have been experimentally shown to frantically increase their motion upon exposure to predator cues~\cite{delavan2012predator}.
 These observations have been linked to an active response of filter feeders that increase mixing thus erasing odor more effectively~\cite{alvarez2018modeling}.
 Whether and how olfactory shielding may drive the evolution of different locomotion strategies or the emergence of active responses in swimming organisms remains to be tested.